Digital divide: An in-depth look at broadband access across central Arkansas

 The digital divide in Arkansas isn’t a straight line.
 It’s fluid, it’s largely urban-rural, and its days seem to be numbered as millions of dollars pour into the state to provide universal broadband access.

-“We don’t play any role in the expansion of these projects,” Porch said.
-“However, we do look to see what areas are awarded and do our best not to overbuild in these communities.”

-CARES funds also flowed to education.
-The first round of funding provided $128.8 million to school districts and the state Education Department.
-The money has been used for Chromebook and laptop computers, personal protective equipment and hot spots, distributed to students who lack good internet access at home.
+CARES funds also flowed to school districts for virtual education during the COVID pandemic.
+Last summer, the state authorized at least $125 million, most of it in federal funds, to towns and school districts to prepare for virtual learning.
+Districts reported having spent at least $22 million.
+The money has been used for Chromebook laptop computers, personal protective equipment and hot spots, distributed to students who lack good internet access at home.
 State money and contributions from T-Mobile have also helped provide the hot spots.
-Some districts have installed hot spots on buses, and students who still can’t get a good connection at home can hook onto wi-fi at schools and other sites.
+Some districts, including Clinton, have installed hot spots on buses, and students who still can’t get a good connection at home can hook onto wi-fi at schools and other sites.
 “McDonald’s is still my best bet,” laughed Candace Williams, executive director of the Rural Community Alliance, an education advocacy group.
 She lives in Phillips County and has a child in the Marvell district.

-A second round of CARES funding will channel $558 million to Arkansas education.
-Districts learned of this in mid-January and were beginning the process of determining how the money would be used.

-Read more about the impact of broadband access for virtual learning and telemedicine in next week’s story.
-To hear the Log Cabin Democrat’s interview with Conway Corp CEO Bret Carroll about broadband and more, download the Conway on the Record podcast on Apple Podcasts, Soundcloud, Spotify and Google Play.
+An unscientific survey of districts in the five counties found patterns.
+Initially, the percentage of virtual learners in several districts was in the high 20s, with the greatest share in the higher grades.
+That number has come down several percentage points, but that’s fluid, too.
+Generally, younger students have returned to class while some older ones have gone home to learn.
+The difference is motivation; it’s just generally more difficult for a younger child to focus without the presence of a teacher.
+And a parent who’s returned from a hard day’s work doesn’t always feel like spending several hours on virtual schoolwork.

+“A lot of the kids at home do struggle,” perhaps 50 percent, said Elizabeth Branscum, a physical science and chemistry teacher at Cedar Ridge High School, in Independence County.
+She’s seen virtual learning from both sides; her first-grade daughter learned from home for the first nine weeks of the fall semester.
+“It’s a lot of work,” Branscum said.
+“I’m a teacher, and I struggled with helping her.”
+The upside of virtual learning, she said, is that it’s helped high schoolers who work in the afternoon and evening and has given some a taste of college, when they’ll be on their own.

 (0) comments

-Note: [Editor’s note: This is the first of a three-part series on broadband access, a wide look at broadband in Arkansas.
-Subsequent stories will bring the focus into the county and its issues.
-The Van Buren County Democrat and its sister newspapers in central Arkansas, along with freelancer Jay Brakefield, collaborated on this effort.]